American Hazelnut Corylus americana

 - Fruit Description:

-- Female flowers develop into a small cluster of nuts enclosed by two protective bracts that turn brown when the nuts are ripe.
+- Female flowers develop into a small cluster of green nuts enclosed by two protective bracts that turn brown when the nuts are ripe.
 Nuts are 1/2 inch in size.
 Display time is late summer and fall.

 -